draktr/monte-library/README.md

 gaussian_sampler.plot_ergodic_mean()
 ```

-### Example 3 Sampling from a multivariate distribution using Hamiltonian Monte Carlo
+### Example 3 Sampling from a Multivariate Distribution using Hamiltonian Monte Carlo

 In the following example we use Hamiltonian Monte Carlo (HMC) algorithm to sample from a distribution.
 Note that this is a toy example, and HMC is more appropriate to be used for higher-dimensional model parameter estimation.
 Also note that analytical gradient is not neccesary.